MaterializeInc/materialize/README.md

 Materialize is source-available and [licensed](LICENSE) under the BSL 1.1, converting to the open-source Apache 2.0 license after 4 years.
 As stated in the BSL, Materialize is free forever on a single node.

 Materialize is also available as [a paid cloud service](https://materialize.com/pricing/) with additional features such as high availability via multi-active replication.

-## How does it work?

-Materialize is built on top of [differential dataflow](https://github.com/TimelyDataflow/differential-dataflow) and [timely dataflow](https://github.com/TimelyDataflow/timely-dataflow), and builds on a decade of cutting-edge stream processing research.

 ## For developers